Nagar Valley: History

 Nagar was an independent principality for more than 1,200 years.
-The British gained control of Nagar during the Anglo-Brusho war, locally known as Jangir-e-Lae.
+The British gained control of Nagar during the Anglo-Brushohe war, locally known as Jangir-e-Lae.
 Jangir-e-Lae was fought between the people of Nagar state and the troops of the British Raj at Nilt from 1 to 23 December 1891.

 The British troops faced intense resistance from the people of Nagar under the leadership of the Tham (Chief) of that time, Azur Khan, at the Nilt Nallah (known as Jamila Mo Har).

-The people of Nagar fought bravely for more than 20 days but were defeated due to a lack of armaments.
-Over 100 Nagar lost their lives and 127 were imprisoned.
+The people of Nagar fought for more than 20 days but were defeated due to a lack of armaments.
+Over 100 Nagaris lost their lives and 127 were imprisoned.
 On the British side, four British officers and over 50 Dogra levies lost their lives.
 The British retained Nagar's status as a principality.
 Even after the revolt against the Maharaja of Kashmir and unconditional accession to Pakistan in 1948, Nagar's status continued to be that of a princely state.

-During the 1960s, people start protesting against the despotism of the Mir, demanding the abolition of Begar and reduction in taxation.
-In 1970, they organized a march to Gilgit to register their demands authorities, while Gilgit sent scouts against the people.
+During the 1960s, people started protesting against the despotism of the Mir, demanding the abolition of Begar and reduction in taxation.
+In 1970, they organized a march to Gilgit to register their demands with the authorities, while Gilgit sent scouts against the people.
 The scouts opened fire on the demonstrators in Chalt, killing nine people and wounding many more.
 The leaders of the protest were imprisoned.
 Later, on 25 September 1974, Prime Minister of Pakistan Zulfiqar Ali Bhutto dissolved the princely states of Nagar and Hunza, set the prisoners free and gave democratic representation to the Northern Areas Council, now the Gilgit-Baltistan Legislative Assembly.